 - How to Block Website without any Software on Windows

 Of course, understanding the impact of shifting office applications to the cloud is only part of the story, which is hosted a summit called “How Green is the Internet?” to explore these questions in greater detail.
 At the summit, experts presented data on how the growth of Internet infrastructure, including devices like phones and tablets, can impact the environment.
 Google also saw great excitement about the potential for entirely new Internet-enabled tools in areas like transportation, e-commerce and digital content to deliver huge energy and carbon savings.
-Google have posted the videos from those sessions and invite you to take a look.
+Google has posted the videos from those sessions and invites you to take a look.

 Google goals in hosting the summit and supporting the Berkeley Lab study was to identify and encourage new research on this topic.
 Google continues to work to answer some of these questions, and Google hopes others will too.